 - When releasing the vehicle observe the reaction.
 If the bouncing ceases within one rise and fall after stopping the shocks are working properly.
 When the vehicle continues to bounce repeatedly the shocks are more than likely worn.

 - Trans Tech Auto & Truck suggests that the shocks be inspected with a flashlight.
 The wheels may need to be turned to provide access when kneeled down to see them.
-Using the flashlight one should inspect the shocks to see if liquid is present.
-If liquid is present it may indicate that hydraulic fluid is leaking through faulty seals and most likely needs to be replaced.
+Using the flashlight one should inspect the shocks to see if the liquid is present.
+If the liquid is present it may indicate that hydraulic fluid is leaking through faulty seals and most likely needs to be replaced.

 How does my vehicle’s suspension system work?

-If the roads of around the Colorado Springs area were perfectly level, a suspension system in your car or truck would not be required.
-But as we all know, the roads around the Colorado Springs are anything but level.
+If the roads around the Colorado Springs area were perfectly level, a suspension system in your car or truck would not be required.
+But as we all know, the roads around Colorado Springs are anything but level.
 Even the various highways around the Colorado Springs area have divots and bumps that when interacting with the wheels can result in the vehicle being jogged up and down.
 Void of a suspension system the bumps would directly impact the vehicle’s frame.
 The wheels of the vehicle would lose connection with the street and slam back onto the street surface, leaving the vehicle’s occupants with a ride similar to riding in a toy wagon.
 But fortunately, the suspension system of a vehicle moves the vehicle smoothly forward while the tires follow the bumps in the road.

 How much does a suspension repair cost?

 The technicians at Trans Tech Auto & Truck are often asked by our customers in the Colorado Springs area how much a suspension repair can cost.
 The suspension system in a vehicle is comprised of ball joints (linkages), shock absorbers and struts, and springs.
-The role of the suspension is to help the wheels maintain proper contact / friction with various road hindrances.
+The role of the suspension is to help the wheels maintain proper contact/friction with various road hindrances.
 The cost to replace a suspension in Colorado Springs is generally between $1,000 to $2,200 but can cost more for various luxury cars or specialty vehicles.

 The final cost of a suspension repair can depend on the type of vehicle, ie. make and model, year of vehicle, and the total amount of underside rust and wear.
 When Trans Tech Auto & Truck does suspension repair we will usually recommend both left and right sides be replaced at the same time, and contingent on overall wear and tear, both the rear and front suspension systems should be repaired at the same time.
 This helps avoid new suspension parts increase the stress of older and more worn parts.
 It should be mentioned that when considering the cost of suspension repair in the Colorado Springs area that when a suspension repair is completed a full wheel alignment may be necessary can add about $60 to $120 dollars to the total suspension repair cost.